- Many people want to know how to implement Lean supply chain approaches.

 Collaboration with supply chain partners was a big part of what made TPS successful.
 If a supplier was having problems meeting Toyota’s quality or delivery schedule, a Toyota representative was sent to help the supplier.
 This intensive supply chain consulting was a critical part of how Toyota did business from the beginning.
 However, Japan is a collectivist culture.
 The US and Europe are not.
 In the US, relationships with suppliers are often quite confrontational, with the larger entity, or the entity with the leverage, using the advantage as a hammer to get as many concessions as possible.

-The collaborative aspects of the TPS have been diminished in importance by Lean proponents because they don’t “sell” very well to US audiences.
-If you propose that one should be concerned about the welfare of one’s suppliers and should genuinely help them, the interpretation is that the individual making the statement is “soft.”
-Therefore, the collaborative underpinning of the TPS has been diminished to improve the marketability of the concept of Western tastes.
+The TPS’s collaborative aspects have been diminished in importance by Lean proponents because they don’t “sell” very well to US audiences.
+If you propose that one should be concerned about one’s suppliers’ welfare and should genuinely help them, the interpretation is that the individual making the statement is “soft.”
+Therefore, the TPS’s collaborative underpinning has been diminished to improve the marketability of the concept of Western tastes.

 Issue #6: The Diminution of the Importance of Unions